gonzam88/melt-app/README.md

 ## Hack

 The app structure is very basic.
-It´s a website wrapped by Electron. `main.js` starts the process, it´s mostly electron stuff. `client/index.html` holds the DOM elements. `client/melt.js` is where everything happens.
-The code is pretty straight forward, go ahead and have a happy hacking
+It's a website wrapped by Electron. `main.js` starts the process, it's mostly electron stuff. `client/index.html` holds the DOM elements. `client/melt.js` is where everything happens.
+The code is pretty straight forward, go ahead and have a happy hacking.

 ## Use